 If your teenager is going to be home alone, you can call home during the evening to see how things are going.
 Calling home shows that you care.
-It’s a good idea to tell your teenager in advance that you’re going to call them, so they understand why you’re doing it.
+It’s a good idea to tell them in advance that you’re going to call so they’re expecting it.

-Teenagers live in an increasingly connected world, and news spreads fast and easily online.
-If your teenager posts that they’re home alone or invite people to a party, the information can very easily end up in the wrong hands.
-Carelessness or incautiousness on social media increases the risk of ending up in unexpected situations.
+Teenagers live in an increasingly connected world where news spreads fast and easily online.
+If your teenager posts that they’re home alone or invite people to a party, the information can very easily end up in the wrong place.
+Not being cautious on social media increases the risk of ending up in unexpected situations.
 It’s a good idea to talk to your teenager about what posting content on social media can mean.

 If you're throwing a party, you have to keep a really tight lid on it.
 If you post it on social meda, everyone will turn up.

 One of the problems with parent-free parties is that if they get out of hand, young people are sometimes too scared to contact an adult in time.
 Maybe they’ve been drinking and are afraid of being found out or they’re so embarrassed that they don’t dare to ask for help.
 Which is why it can be a good idea to reassure your teenager that it’s always best to call you or another adult if the situation starts getting out of hand.
 You can also ask an adult in the neighbourhood to drop by during the evening and check that everything is OK.

 The majority of teenagers don’t actually want to throw a party just because their parents are away.
 But they often feel pressured by friends or people around them which makes it much harder to say “no”.
 Explain that it can sometimes feel a bit awkward saying “no”, but that that is actually the mature and smart thing to do.
 If saying “no” still feels too difficult, maybe you can agree that your teenager can put the blame on you?